Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 #### Snapshots & DR

-* Redshift has no “Multi-AZ” mode
+* Redshift has no "Multi-AZ" mode
 * Snapshots are point-in-time backups of a cluster, stored internally in S3
 * Snapshots are incremental (only what has changed is saved)
 * You can restore a snapshot into a new cluster